bpalagi/jarvis/blog.md

 demo convo

 Gemini has not only stripped down the service and ramped me up on the structure
-* has resolved issues with conversation history, improved functionality of how to provide guidance
+* has resolved issues with conversation history, created the ask/guide rather than summary/followup workflow
-    * looking to adjust summary service to provide guidance in real time, rather than needing to be prompted for insights or followup
-    * now I see it requires five dialouge turns, and does not include screen input... how can we improve on that simple approach...